CDrummond/musly-server/README.md

 the filtered-out list are chosen.
 Finally all tracks are sorted by similarity, with the most similar first.

+Metadata for tracks is stored in an SQLite database, this has an `ignore` column which if set to `1` will cause the API to not use this track if it is returned as a similar track by musly.
+In this way you can exclude specific tracks from being added to mixes - but if they are already in the queue, then they can sill be used as seed tracks.

 This API is intended to be used by [LMS Musly DSTM Mixer](https://github.com/CDrummond/lms-muslymixer)

 Genres are configured via the `genres` section of `config.json`, using the